About Piedmont

 Criminal Records

 Wayne County's criminal records system includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Wayne County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Missouri Sunshine Law.
 To conduct a background check, residents can request records from the Missouri State Highway Patrol's Criminal Justice Information Services Division.
-The Missouri Bureau of Investigation provides additional resources for Wayne County residents seeking comprehensive criminal background checks.
+The Missouri State Highway Patrol provides additional resources for Wayne County residents seeking criminal background checks.

 Vital Records

 Vital records, such as birth, marriage, and death certificates for Piedmont residents, are maintained by the Missouri Department of Health and Senior Services.
 These records can be requested through the state's vital records office or online portal.
-The Wayne County Recorder of Deeds also maintains local land and property records, which can be searched and accessed by the public.
+The Wayne Recorder of Deeds also maintains local land and property records, which can be searched and accessed by the public.

 Business & Licensing Records

-Piedmont's economic development department oversees business-related public records, including business licenses, zoning and permits, and economic incentive programs.
+Piedmont's economic development department oversees business related public records, including business licenses, zoning and permits, and economic incentive programs.
 These records can be accessed through the city's website or by contacting the economic development office directly.
 The Piedmont Area Chamber of Commerce also maintains information about local businesses and economic activity in the community.

 Economy & Demographics